A lobster sandwich that makes lobster the star

-This recipe takes the concept of a perfect lobster roll and updates the sandwich–while keeping the aphrodisiac of lobster meat the star.
+This recipe takes the concept of a perfect lobster roll and updates the sandwich–while keeping the aphrodisiac of lobster meat as the focal point.

 You might not be aware that lobster is truly America’s aphrodisiac.
 First of all, there’s something incredibly enticing about the fact that it’s a luxury.
 Maine lobster is hard to come by outside of New England.
 Not to mention that it’s one of the most expensive foods sold in our country.
 It was once the food of convicts.
 But a brief period in early twentieth century known as the Lobster Palace era changed everything.
 (If you’d like to learn more about the history of lobster in America, check out the research article I wrote on the topic for The Daily Meal.)